iexcloud/docs/BUILD_INSTRUCTIONS.md

 - Sphinx extensions

-    - MyST Parser: Enables writing articles in Markdown and structuring the file tree using RST-like declarations.
+    - MyST Parser enables writing articles in Markdown and structuring the file tree using RST-like declarations.
 The parser converts the Markdown files to HTML.
+    - [Sphinx Rediraffe extenstion](https://pypi.org/project/sphinxext-rediraffe/) enables redirecting HTTP requests for an removed/replaced article with to a replacement article.
     - Other extensions below provide authoring features to use in our documentation.

     ```bash